 The Gateway Technology Center – Thomas A. Betts, Jr. Education Building opened in May 2006 near the entrance to the campus.
 The facility provides access to graduate degrees through Montreat College, East Carolina University, and North Carolina State University.
-The two-story facility also provides classroom and office space for the College.
+The two-story facility also provides classroom and office space for the University.

 Spruill Building Health Center

 The Health Center, located in the Spruill Building, offers basic medical care and referral services by a physician’s assistant for students.
 North Carolina Wesleyan University requires all of its students to have health insurance coverage and has an insurance provider for students who need coverage.